 A while ago I posted about My Craft Room because I was doing some major cleaning and organizing.

 The room was better, but still seemed cluttered those folding tables are just ugly!

-I had been eying this table from IkeaHackers.net for a very long time.
-I pinned it and would drool and dream about it every time I came across it.
+I have been eying this craft table from IkeaHackers.net for a very long time.

-Over Christmas break my husband was asking me what I wanted for my Birthday (December 30th) and for whatever reason I remembered this table and showed it to him.
-Later that day we ended up at Ikea and before I knew it 3 Expedit boxes were on our cart.
+Over Christmas break my husband was asking me what I wanted for my Birthday (December 30th) and I went straight to this table and said "this".
+Later that day we were at Ikea, and before I knew it 3 Kallax boxes were on our cart.
 Yay!

-The shelves are really the easy part, they are pretty easy to put together.
+The shelves are really the easy part, the Kallax Bookcases are pretty easy to put together.
 That is one of the things I love about Ikea is they make their assembly simple.

 After the shelves were all built we did some measuring so we would know exactly how big we wanted the top to be.

 We decided on 32 x 72 inches.
 That made the top just a little bit bigger so there would be a touch of an overhang and then we wouldn't have to worry about being perfect.